Answer the Demands of the Profession

 Once you’ve earned your certification, you’ll need to maintain it.
 We’ll guide you through the process.

 The CCR program helps you grow and develop in an ever-changing business landscape.
 Your career is a journey, and you’ll need to stay relevant as the profession evolves and as the needs of employers grow and change.
-Your PMI certification is a significant competitive advantage and you’ll want to maintain it.
+Maintaining your PMI certification is a significant competitive advantage.
+It keeps you relevant and helps you better position yourself as the answer to what companies demand.

 Every certification except the CAPM® requires you to earn a specific amount of PDUs per three-year certification cycle.
 The requirements differ for each certification, so check the handbook to find out more.
 For the Certified Associate in Project Management (CAPM)®, you’ll need to retake the exam before the end of your five-year certification cycle.